Kayseri: Medieval history

 From the mid-seventh century onwards, Arab attacks on Cappadocia and Caesarea became common and the city was besieged several times, diminishing in population and resources consequently.
 The Arab general, and later the first Umayyad Caliph, Muawiyah invaded Cappadocia and took Caesarea from the Byzantines temporarily in 647.
 By the mid-eight century, the area between Caesarea and Melitene was a no-mans land.

 Detail from the Seljuk-era Hunat Hatun Mosque, built in 1238 for Sultana Hunat Hatun, wife of Seljuk Sultan Alaeddin Keykubad I and mother of Sultan Gıyaseddin Keyhüsrev II.

 Walls of the Seljuk era Sahabiye Medresesi, built in 1267 by the Seljuk vizier Sahip Ata Fahreddin Ali.

 Though the city lost most of its importance by the tenth century, it probably still housed around 50,000 people.
 Alp Arslan's forces demolished the city and massacred its population in 1067.
 The shrine of Saint Basil was also sacked after the fall of the city.
 As a result, the city remained uninhabited for the next half century.

 From 1074 to 1178 the area was under the control of the Danishmendids who rebuilt the city in 1134.
-The Anatolian Seljuk Sultanate controlled the city from 1178 to 1243 and it was one of their most important centres until it fell to the Mongols in 1243.
+The Sultanate of Rum controlled the city from 1178 to 1243 and it was one of their most important centres until it fell to the Mongols in 1243.
 The relatively short Seljuk period left a large number of historic landmarks including the Hunat Hatun Complex, the Kiliç Arslan Mosque, the Ulu Camii (Grand Mosque) and the Gevher Nesibe Hastanesi (Hospital).
 Within the walls lies the greater part of Kayseri, rebuilt between the 13th and 16th centuries.
-The city then fell to the Eretnids before finally becoming Ottoman in 1515.
-It was the centre of a sanjak called initially the Rum Eyalet (1515–1521) and then the Angora vilayet (founded as Bozok Eyalet, 1839–1923).
+Following his victory at the Battle of Elbistan against the Sultanate of Rum, in 1277 the Sultan Baybars marched into the city and massacred the Christians of Caesarea, but spared its Muslim inhabitants.
+The city fell to the Eretnids in the 14th century, before falling to the Ottomans in 1515.
+It was the centre of a sanjak called initially the Rûm Eyalet (1515–1521) and then the Angora vilayet (founded as Bozok Eyalet, 1839–1923).